rk3839/Tool-tracking-and-collision-free-trajectory-estimation/README.md

 I recommed to modify the code and play with it.
 Use this command for running the python script: rosrun sr1 'python file name'.py

+Note: 'depth_collision.py' can be run using 'python3 depth_collision.py'.
+In terminal, you've to be with in the script folder, to run this code.
+It'll shows a menu to user like (collision/depth/exit).
+Play with it!

 Warning: you may face some issues with installing and also while running the whole setup.
 If you are facing those issues, then check the ERROR and install the missing package/ library.
 Note: this work was performed in ROS-1 (noetic), so stick with ROS-1.